brettinternet/brettinternet.github.io/content/recruit/_index.md

 If you still think I might be a good fit, then please share with me some details before we connect on a call:

-- What details can you share with me about the tech stack?
+- What can you share with me about the product's tech stack?
-- What does the engineering and product team look like?
+- What do the engineering and product team look like?
-- What interesting problem are you trying to solve with your product?
+- What problems are you trying to solve with your product?